hamza-boudouche/cloud-computing-project/README.md

 A cluster of Locust nodes is formed by creating a Locust master node (the master is created by launching the `locust` CLI with the `--master` flag) and, in our case, 2 Locust workers (created with the `--worker` flag).
-The number of workers can be changed easily by adjusting the value of the terraform variable `worker_no` (TODO: insert link to the variable).
+The number of workers can be changed easily by adjusting the value of the terraform variable [`worker_no`](https://github.com/hamza-boudouche/cloud-computing-project/blob/b26e82098f92f4074f35e01d02dd6f69cfbb2c50/simple_deployment.tf#L12)
 - Separate playbooks are created for the Locust master node and for the workers, since they require different configurations that go beyond the flags passed to the `locust` CLI throught the docker container.